 I finally became captain at age twelve, and this accomplishment made my crew and I fairly renowned across the world.
-But despite that, my Father was never too keen about me wanting to become a captain.
+But despite that, my father was never keen about the idea of me becoming captain.
 My mother once was, but she was killed when protecting Domus from an invasion years ago.

-I sat down at my desk and collected some of the letters that I had purposely neglected to read.
+I sat at my desk and collected some of the letters that I had purposely neglected to read.
 I didn’t regret my decision when I finally got around to reading them.
-They were all from my Father.
-He meant well, but he worries way too much about me even though I had told him countless times that I could handle everything by myself.
+They were all from my father.
+He meant well, but he worried way too much about me.
 Before I could read them more in depth, there was a knock at the door, followed by Eamon’s voice:

 “Can I come in, Captain Cordelia?”

 “Yes,” I beckoned, though my attention was on the letters.
 I heard Eamon entering the office and then the soft click of the door closing.